Welcome to The OASIS Guide, now in its third, fully revised and updated edition.

-Since its initial publication in 2001, The OASIS Guide to Asperger Syndrome has been recognized as the go-to how-to for understanding and helping someone who lives with Asperger syndrome.
-Revised in 2005, it continues to find readers who appreciate its combination of parent savvy and expert guidance.
+Since its initial publication in 2001, The OASIS Guide to Asperger Syndrome has been recognized as the go-to how-to for understanding and helping someone who lives with Asperger syndrome or a similar form of autism spectrum disorder.

-Today, I'm still the mother of child with AS--now a tall, handsome twenty-three-year-old --and also behavior analyst at St. Mary's Hospital for Children's Cindy and Tod Johnson Center for Pediatric Feeding Disorders, in Queens, NY.
+Today, I'm still the mother of child with AS--now a tall, handsome twenty-seven-year-old--and also behavior analyst at St. Mary's Hospital for Children's Cindy and Tod Johnson Center for Pediatric Feeding Disorders, in Queens, NY.
 Prior to that, I was a school district autism consultant and a senior education specialist at the Cody Center for Autism and Developmental Disabilities at Stony Brook Children's Hospital, and then lead BCBA at the largest special-needs preschool in Nassau County, Long Island, New York.
 For this new third edition, I have brought together the best of both parent and expert perspectives.
-As a consultant, I have sat on both sides of the IEP meeting table.
-And as a teacher, I have learned the how and way of interventions, what works and what doesn't.
-I will help you learn how to "crack the code" your child's behavioral, academic, self-help, and social issues.
-As a mom, I will help you bring it all together in a way that makes intervention practical and good results achievable.

 Dr. Tony Attwood, author of The Complete Guide to Asperger Syndrome, writes in his new foreword: